Lonitch/dotfiles/README.md

 - `rust` for Rust dev(formatting)
 - `zsh` for zsh(and oh-my-zsh)
 - `kitty` for kitty terminal emulator
-- `i3` for i3wm
-- `picom` for stopping screen tearing
 - `yazi`, a previewer-enabled file sys exploration
 - `utils` for shell scripts that improve life quality
 - `marp`, a md2pdf/pptx presentation cli
-- `presenterm` for presenting things in terminal
 - `quarto` for data science

 To use config for anyone of the tools above, simply run the following: